The Blue Lagoon (1923 film): Reception

-The China Mails review praised the film for departing from conventional studio-built settings.
-The review highlighted the authenticity of the outdoor scenes, as it was filmed on an uninhabited tropical island, closely aligning with the author's vision.
-The China Mail praised the cast and crew, who embraced the "simple life" during their six-month stay, significantly contributing to the film's naturalness, and emphasised its entertainment and pictorial qualities, especially scenes on the tropical island and lagoon.
+The China Mail reviewer lauded the film for its departure from conventional studio settings.
+The authenticity of the outdoor scenes, filmed on an uninhabited tropical island, received particular praise.
+This choice closely aligned with Stacpoole’s vision and allowed the cast and crew to embrace a “simple life” during their six-month stay.
+This genuine experience significantly contributed to the film’s naturalness and emphasised its entertainment and pictorial qualities, particularly in the scenes set on the tropical island and lagoon.

 The movie received high praise from the Singapore Free Press, highlighting the film's fidelity to the source material with minimal deviations in the ending, showcasing a commitment to the original narrative, and commending it for its outstanding production quality, described as a "triumph of marvellous photography and scenic effect."
 The cast, particularly child actors Doreen Wonfor and Val Chard, was lauded for delivering the best performances before the camera.
-The newspaper described the seamless transition to young adults as the characters aged "masterly in its naturalness and charm."
+The newspaper described the seamless transition to young adults as the characters aged as "masterly in its naturalness and charm."

 The review for the Malaya Tribune conveyed a predominantly positive sentiment, characterising the movie as a "very beautiful picturisation" that faithfully interpreted the original novel.
 The review praised the film for its vivid portrayal and appropriate settings.
-Despite a minor deviation at the end, the reviewer assured that it did not diminish the overall interest in the story and encouraged readers to watch, calling it a "really superb photo-drama."
+Despite a minor deviation at the end, the reviewer assured that it did not diminish the overall interest in the story and encouraged readers to watch, calling it a "really superb photo-drama".

 The Straits Times praised the movie for its faithfulness to the source material and its convincing depiction of the setting on the desert island.
 The British film was praised for its gentle and calming atmosphere, with commendation for the actors' departure from stereotypical roles in American cinema.
 Dick Cruikshanks' portrayal of the cheerful Irish character, Paddy, was particularly praised.
 The film's lack of intense scenes and recommendation as a form of "rest cure by proxy" made it appealing to those seeking a sense of freedom and peace.

 The movie received a positive review from The Daily Telegraph in Sydney, Australia.
 The reviewer praised the film's original plot, exciting scenes, stunning setting, and engaging cinematography.
 The movie successfully combined romance with adventure and explored themes of nature and simplicity.

 In a 1927 review for The Australasian, the film was praised for its unconventional production approach despite lacking elaborate studios and expensive effects.
-The review compared it to successful American independent films, praising the joyous desert island sequences and unexpected ending.
+The review praised the film's joyous desert island sequences and unexpected ending, drawing comparisons to successful American independent films.

-The Times praised the film as an excellent and faithful rendition of the book, with most scenes shot in stunning outdoor settings of a tropical island whose beauty was worth the effort to capture.
+The Times praised the film as an excellent and faithful rendition of the book, with most scenes shot in stunning outdoor settings on a tropical island whose beauty was worth the effort to capture.
 A year later, the same newspaper's British Empire Section praised it again, citing the use of British actors and picturesque outdoor scenery as key factors in its remarkable success.

 In his 2018 book Black and White Bioscope, Neil Parsons stated that the 1923 film "compares well" to later versions.